Twitoaster

 Twitoaster was a Twitter web application that threaded and archived users' conversations in real time.
-The service is often used by journalists, bloggers or companies who need to collect, organize and keep a track of their Twitter mentions.
+It was often used by journalists, bloggers or companies who need to collect, organize and keep a track of their Twitter mentions.

 History

 The service started in early 2009 as an experimental tool to help its creator, Arnaud Meunier, by efficiently handling his Twitter conversations.
-It was then quickly brought to ReadWriteWeb’s attention as a solution for gathering replies to their poll tweets.
-But the service only became widely known when the New York Times columnist David Pogue uses it to compile tweets for his book: The world according to Twitter.
+It was then quickly brought to ReadWriteWeb's attention as a solution for gathering replies to their poll tweets.
+But the service only became widely known when the New York Times columnist David Pogue used it to compile tweets for his book The World According to Twitter.

-In September 2009, Mashable and Microsoft Bizspark showcase Twitoaster as a promising new software company in their Spark of Genius series: The combination of search, archiving, analytics and visual way of better following conversation threads makes Twitoaster a great tool for any Twitter user’s toolbox.
+In September 2009, Mashable and Microsoft Bizspark showcased Twitoaster as a promising new software company in their Spark of Genius series: "The combination of search, archiving, analytics and visual way of better following conversation threads makes Twitoaster a great tool for any Twitter user’s toolbox."

 It was announced that on March 20, 2011, the service would be shut down leaving only read access to the website active.